vikasverma1077/ICT/README.md

-If you find this work useful and use it on your own research, use the following bibtex for our [paper](https://arxiv.org/abs/1903.03825).
+If you find this work useful and use it on your own research, use the following bibtex to cite our [paper](https://arxiv.org/abs/1903.03825).

 ```
 @inproceedings{Verma:2019:ICT:3367471.3367546,